LeaG76/m1-infographics-project/README.md

 ## About

-This project consists of reproducing my classroom A106 of the UFR Sciences et Techniques of the University of Le Havre Normandie in which I studied during my first year of a computer science master's degree.
+This project consists of reproducing the A106 classroom of the UFR Sciences et Techniques of the University of Le Havre Normandie in which I studied during my first year of a computer science master's degree.

+A camera will be placed in the scene and we can move around in it.

 ## Code overview